Ridiculous to sublime

-It is not supposed to be but is full of such nonsense you cannot help but laugh at some of the ideas in it.
+It is not supposed to be, but you cannot help but laugh at some of the ideas in it.

-Reading his book it is easy to conclude that Gunston is obsessed with money and stamps as investments.
+Read his book and it is easy to conclude that Gunston is obsessed with money, and so to him stamps are mainly investments.

-However, if he took his own advice, he would scarcely be able to afford a used stamp hinge.
-Writing in 1975, on page 226 he advises his reader not to invest in property or land – they are bound to crash.
+However, if Gunston took his own advice, he would scarcely be able to afford a used stamp hinge.
+Just one example, writing in 1975 he advises his reader not to invest in property or land – they are bound to crash.

 Hard to think he was sober when coming up with that.

-Then there is his advice about older issues which can be summed up to be ‘do not bother looking for anything new, it has all been seen already’.
-As he puts it: “It is not worth your time spending many hours
+Also, according to Gunston, when looking at old stamps do not bother looking for anything new, it has all been seen already.
+As he puts it: "It is not worth your time spending many hours going through an

 “The origins of the Royal Mail can be traced back the medieval period